Digital Strategy in a Recount: The Secret Ingredient Your Campaign Needs

 But this is not a free pass to make clickbait subject lines just to get people to open your email.
 If your subject line doesn’t accurately connect with the email content, your audience will eventually see you as the Boy Who Cried Wolf and will stop opening your emails altogether.

 Poll for the audience: are you more likely to click on an email that has your name in the subject line?
-Even if you’d like to think you are prone to such a simple digital tactic, data says otherwise.
+Even if you’d like to think you aren’t prone to such a simple digital tactic, data says otherwise.

 Titles are designed for a broad audience so they are impersonal by nature.
 Subject lines, on the other hand, are written to make readers feel special.
 Even if an email is sent to thousands of subscribers, good subject lines say “this email is just for YOU.”